freeCodeCamp/i18n-curriculum/curriculum/challenges/ukrainian/16-the-odin-project/top-learn-css-foundations-projects/css-foundations-exercise-c.md

 assert.exists(eitherOr());
 ```

-Ви повинні мати список шрифтів, який містить `Helvetica` та `Times New Roman`, а також `sans-serif` як запасний.
+You should have a list of fonts containing `Helvetica` and `Times New Roman` with `sans-serif` as a fallback in the selector list.

 ```js
 const classOne = document.querySelectorAll('button')?.[0].classList?.[0];